neilshaabi/sharebill/README.md

 # ShareBill

-Flask web application for managing shared expenses, built with Python, SQL, JavaScript, HTML and CSS.
+Web application to manage shared expenses, built with Flask, SQL, JavaScript, HTML and CSS.

 **Demo: https://youtu.be/OcrQcPPztnA**